tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@rohankokane/index.md

 ## why are you taking this challenge?

-Actually I tried to register for Tanay Jobchallenge 2-3 months ago but couldn't register due to some technical difficulties and then I got busy into my college things and some projects.
-Today from Tanay's instagram I got to know its the last day to register and I thought lets give it another shot.

-So here I am, I want to get a real industrial intership where I can push myself everyday to build new real word projects and learn new tech.
+I want to get a real industrial internship where I can push myself everyday to build new projects and learn new tech.
+I really love coding and wants to build projects that can have a positive impact on the society.
-I have been working on college projects since few months but there are lot of restrictions to work on like using old stack and methods.

 ## something interesting about you?